FormidableLabs/victory-docs/src/pages/docs/victory-axis.md

 `type: element`

 The `gridComponent` prop takes a component instance which will be responsible for rendering a grid element.
 The new element created from the passed `gridComponent` will be provided with the following props calculated by `VictoryAxis`: `x1`, `y1`, `x2`, `y2`, `tick`, `style` and `events`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
-If a `gridComponent` is not provided, `VictoryAxis` will use its default [LinSegmente component][].
+If a `gridComponent` is not provided, `VictoryAxis` will use its default [LineSegment component][].

 *default:* `gridComponent={<LineSegment type={"grid"}/>}`